 Calibration data from JCMB

-The real puzzle is why the calibration tables are wrong.
+I was puzzled for a long time as to why the calibration tables are wrong.
 The calibration has to be done when the instruments are built to remove the effects of tiny imperfections in the manufacture of the micrometer screw (which is between the dial that the operator turns and the gravity-sensing mechanism).
 Once done, the calibration should be stable for the life of the instrument — G-275 dates back to 1971 and is still giving the correct answers.
-No-one I have spoken to has an explanation: I have asked colleagues who knew the instruments before I did, and also the firm who have serviced the instrument.
-The plot of this detective story unfortunately ends on a cliffhanger, with no hint so far that a second episode might be made.
+No-one I have spoke to had an explanation: I have asked colleagues who knew the instruments before I did, and also the firm who have serviced the instrument.

 Leave a Reply